swissclubto/swissclubto.github.io/_events/2025-07-20-national-day.md

 redirect_from: /nd2025/
 ---

-Save the date to celebrate Switzerland's 734th birthday with the Swiss Club Toronto!
-Stay tuned for updates on this page.
+Please be aware that pets aren't allowed on Willowgrove, as it's a working farm.
+{: .notice--danger}

+Seating is limited, please bring lawn chairs!
+{: .notice--warning}

+Come celebrate Switzerland's 734th birthday with the Swiss Club Toronto!
+There will be music, food, drinks and coffee, a slip and slide, wagon rides, trail walks, farm sightseeing, a kid's table, a Swiss Quiz, a soccer match (around 3 p.m.) and, last but not least, our famous raffle.

-Please use the [RSVP form][rsvp] if you pland to attend.
+Please use the [RSVP form][rsvp] if you plan to attend.

 We're also looking for volunteers, please register on the [volunteer form][vols]!